Medical Dermatology for skin conditions like eczema

 A study in Pediatric Dermatology showed lesions completely resolved in approximately 50% of children within 12 months and in 70% within 18 months.
 While one option is certainly to monitor the lesions until resolution, some patients and their caregivers would prefer to treat the lesions in the hopes of decreasing the duration of the infection.

-If you or your child may have developed molluscum and you want help with diagnosis and/or treatment, then consider scheduling an appointment with Dr. Cameron.
+If you or your child may have developed molluscum and you want help with diagnosis and/or treatment, then consider scheduling an appointment with us.

 Nail Fungus